 |*Corps abolished in 1940.

-The following language of the Officer Personnel Act of August 7, 1947, finally put an end to the nineteenth century staff corps titles:
+The following language of the Officer Personnel Act of August 7, 1947, put a final end to the nineteenth century staff corps titles:

 The grades above that of commissioned warrant officer in the line of the Navy established under permanent provisions of existing law or of titles I through IV of this Act are hereby similarly established in each of the staff corps of the Regular Navy and the Naval Reserve in lieu of existing grades above that of commissioned warrant officer in each staff corps.